KDDD10/Hooked-on-Books/README.md

 Welcome to **Hooked on Book**!
 This project is a web-based platform where users can discover, review, and discuss their favorite books.
 The application allows users to manage their book collections, add books, and rate and review them.

+Here is the Live Link to the site: https://hooked-on-books.vercel.app/

 ## Table of Contents

 - [Frontend](#frontend)